Aquamarine and Bloodstone - Birthstones for March

-With the promise of calm waters at sea that came with this gemstone, and the symbolism between water and our emotions, it is easy to extrapolate how this gemstone was later used and believed to calm anger and emotions.
-It is used with the Tarot and during meditation by some to evoke tranquility.
+With the promise of calm waters at sea that came with this gemstone and the symbolism between water and our emotions, it is easy to extrapolate how this gemstone was later used and believed to calm anger and emotions.

 In ancient times there was a strong influence of Aquamarine being used as protection against poisoning.
 This evolved from the Romans carving a frog shape from an Aquamarine crystal as they believed it could repair relationships with enemies, to later being carried into battle to try to ensure victory.

 It was used to rekindle the love between two people and was given as a wedding present for loyalty and unity and is a lovely stone to give for an anniversary.

 Aquamarine stone was used as glasses for shortsightedness in Germany and the German word for glasses is ‘brille’ from the word beryl, the mineral which makes up Aquamarine!

 The colour of Aquamarine is a pale blue, which we think only adds to its elegance and allure.
 But it can actually range from a pale blue colour to deeper blue and even a green-blue.
 The darker shades are rare and, consequently, are sought after and more valuable.

 Aquamarine is mainly mined in Brazil but also is found in Madagascar, Nigeria, Zambia, Mozambique and Pakistan.

 Aquamarine grows as six-sided crystals and can grow into long crystals, hence it can often be seen as large stones.

 It is a beryl crystal and the depth of colour comes from the degree of iron it contains.
 It contains little yellow tones, so regularly used in jewellery alongside other coloured gemstones which compliment it perfectly.